KyleAsaff/ForumBuddy/README.md

 - Timer to scrape every minute
 - Store all posts in Local Storage
 - Parse "yesterday" and "today" to actual date
-- Created basic UI for chrome extension
+- Created basic UI for chrome app
 - Settings page
 - Popup/popout page
 - Pull username for the search query from the forum website